benedekfazekas/mranderson/README.md

              [edn :as edn])
 ```

-In the **unresolved dependency tree** mode the usual way of overriding dependencies, eg. putting a first level dependency in the project file with a newer version of a library does not work.
+In the **deeply nested** mode the usual way of overriding dependencies, eg. putting a first level dependency in the project file with a newer version of a library does not work.
 Also in this mode MrAnderson applies transient dependency hygiene meaning that it does not search and replace occurrances of a transient depedency namespace in the project's own files.
 To work around these limitations you can create a MrAnderson specific section in the project file and define overrides as such:

 ```clojure
 :mranderson {:overrides {[mvxcvi/puget fipp] [fipp "0.6.15"]}}